Columbus Apartment Market 2024 Now Ranks High As A Top Market for Fantastic Rent Growth Here In The States

 Columbus Continues to See Strong Rent Gains

-Columbus, Ohio, has solidified its position as one of the strongest-performing rental markets in the U.S., posting consistent rent growth despite broader economic challenges.
+The Columbus Apartment Market 2024 is now firmly positioned among the strongest-performing rental markets in the country.
 As of the second quarter of 2024, apartment rents in Columbus have risen 2.9% over the past year, ranking the city among the top 10 U.S. markets with an inventory of at least 75,000 units, according to CoStar data.

 Suburban Areas Support Overall Rent Increase; Louisville Rent Growth Exceeds that of Washington DC